KATY CARL

 Katy Carl is the author of As Earth Without Water (Wiseblood Books, 2021) and of Praying the Great O Antiphons: My Soul Magnifies the Lord (Catholic Truth Society, 2021) and is editor in chief of Dappled Things magazine.
 Her work has appeared or is forthcoming in Windhover, Vita Poetica, Belle Ombre, Across the Margin, Presence: A Journal of Catholic Poetry, Evangelization & Culture, Genealogies of Modernity, St. Louis magazine, and the National Catholic Register, among others.

 A senior affiliate fellow of Penn’s Program for Research on Religion and Urban Civil Society, Katy is pursuing her MFA in creative writing at the University of St. Thomas in Houston.
 She was honored to be the inaugural Wiseblood Books Writer in Residence in 2020.
-Her debut collection of short stories, Fragile Objects, is forthcoming through Wiseblood Books in 2023.

 Praise for As Earth Without Water